Flexeril Addiction: Is Cyclobenzaprine (Flexeril) Addictive? Side Effects & Abuse

 The National Center for Drug Abuse and Statistics (NCDAS) reports over 70,000 annual death caused by drug overdose in the United States.
 Prescription drugs have been a major contributor to this statistic.
 As per the National Institute on Drug Abuse, more than 50 million individuals in America, 12 or above, have abused prescription drugs once in their lifetime.

-What is Flexeril?
+What Is Flexeril?

 Flexeril is the brand name for cyclobenzaprine, is a popular prescription drug primarily used for treating muscle pains, and is sometimes prescribed for fibromyalgia.
 It works by blocking the sensation of hurt and pain in the central nervous system, stopping pain signals from traveling to the brain from muscles.